 Many people report that changes in the weather also affect the degree of pain from arthritis.

 Procedural treatment for osteoarthritic joints include cortisone injections into the joint that can help decrease pain and inflammation.
 Viscosupplementation with hyaluronic acid derivatives are another injection option.
-Regenerative type injections such as platelet-rich plasma (PRP) injections and stem cell injections are also being used experimentally to provide a healthier environment to promote healing in the degenerated joint.
+Regenerative type injections such as platelet-rich plasma (PRP) injections are also being used experimentally to provide a healthier environment to promote healing in the degenerated joint.